Skin abrasives and exfoliation; a new natural approach

 Face covered with clay

-There is a far better way to remove dead skin cells.
+There is a much better way to remove dead skin cells.

-Superficial grooming techniques are the only really natural way to exfoliate your skin.
+Superficial grooming techniques are the only completely natural method of exfoliating your skin.

-While grooming, you can continuously monitor the skin tension and apply pressure only where it has thickened or folded.
+While grooming, you can continuously monitor the skin's tension and apply pressure only where it has thickened or folded.

 Removing dead epidermis cells with your nails

-When grooming under certain lighting conditions, you can actually see the skin cells fall off.
+When grooming under certain lighting conditions, you can actually see the dead skin cells falling to the floor.

-You remove so many dead cells, when you pass your nails on your skin, that the space beneath the tip of the nails fills up quickly.
+You remove so many dead cells when you run your nails over your skin, that the space under your fingertips quickly fills up.

-At some point, their presence hinders your grooming work.
+At some point, their presence will hinder your grooming work.

 Keep your fingers and nails clean.